A Series of Connecting Plant Guilds

-The wonderful thing about playing with plant guilds is when you nurture something that truly works and that creates its own ecosystem wherein all grow together for the betterment of the whole.
+The aha! moment is when you realize that you’ve been able to nurture something that truly works – something that creates its own ecosystem wherein all grow together for the betterment of the whole.
 Such a bonus when they provide us something useful in return!
 (Now if we could only get humans to do that!)

 Take this link to the Bloom Calendar to see what we have blooming when (lots of pictures!)

 (click on tabs for more info; eventually these will have their own pages with photos)

 Conditions: Rocky / gravelly, dry, but borders ditch.
 Often gets sun when other areas do not

 Plants: Big fir tree, 3 young figs, wildflowers (poppies, bachelor buttons, lupine, yarrow), saskatoon, mock orange, basketry willow, invasives (mugwort, wormwood)

 Comments: Topsoil was removed from this area, leaving flat, gravelly ground devoid of much organic matter.
 Have been attempting to build it back up with clovers and wildflowers.
 Although located right next to the irrigation ditch, the plants need deep roots to access the water because it drains so quickly in this area; hence, “weeds” proliferate.